-The latest Spring 2020 issue of the SIGWEB Newsletter is available on ACM Digital Library.
+The latest Summer 2020 issue of the SIGWEB Newsletter is available on ACM Digital Library.
 Our new quarterly newsletter publication aims to communicate with our members news, interviews and events that are of interest to people in the field of Hypertext and Hypermedia.
 An archive of past issues of the newsletter, in digital form, is available through the ACM Digital Library.

 A characteristic that makes SIGWEB special and differentiates it from other ACM SIGs is that it has created a dynamic atmosphere where scientists, systems designers, end-users, writers, and people from the humanities all feel welcome and can come together to discuss hypertext and the Web in all its forms.
 An underlying source of this "buzz" that surrounds any SIGWEB meeting (in both the physical and virtual worlds) is that there has always been a willingness of SIGWEB members to volunteer and foster a community spirit.